Visiting Scholars and Doctoral Students Policies

-Teachers College welcomes visitors and others who do not hold academic appointments at the College to come to TC to facilitate their research and to participate in its activities.
-To accommodate the needs of these individuals and recognize their contribution to the intellectual life of the College, TC confers Visiting Scholar status, with limited benefits and privileges, according to the policies and procedures described below.
+Teachers College (TC) welcomes visitors who do not hold academic appointments at the College to come to TC, for a specific period of time, to facilitate their research and to participate in the activities of the College.
+To accommodate the needs of these individuals and to recognize their contribution to the intellectual life of the College, TC confers Visiting Scholar status, with limited benefits and privileges, according to the policies and procedures described below.

 Eligibility for TC Visiting Scholar Status

 Visiting Scholars generally hold a doctorate from a regionally accredited higher education institution in the United States or its equivalent in another country, and are on leave from a full-time faculty appointment at the institution where they are employed.
 In exceptional cases, a recognized expert in the field may also be nominated for Visiting Scholar status.